mlswg/mls-protocol/draft-ietf-mls-protocol.md

 information for each node in the direct path of the leaf:

 * The public key for the node
-* Zero or more encrypted copies of the node's secret value
+* Zero or more encrypted copies of the node's parent secret value

-The secret value is encrypted for the subtree corresponding to the node's non-updated child, i.e., the child on the copath of the leaf node.
+The secret value is encrypted for the subtree corresponding to the parent's non-updated child, i.e., the child on the copath of the leaf node.
 There is one encrypted secret for each public key in the resolution of the non-updated child.
 In particular, for the leaf node, there are no encrypted secrets, since a leaf node has no children.